emberfeather/less.js-middleware/readme.md

 **There is a beta version of 0.2.0 available. there will be several changes to the API so please test your code with the beta to discover any bugs before they become an issue.**

+**If you are seeing an error about `TypeError: Arguments to path.join must be strings` you have been upgraded to the beta version.
+You can either update your usage to [match the updated API](https://github.com/emberfeather/less.js-middleware/issues/78) or change the prerequisite in your `package.json` file to version `~0.1.15` to return to the stable version.**

 ## Installation

     sudo npm install less-middleware